Springtime in Gallura: what to do, what to see, all the events and most beautiful places in this ancient region full of magic and charm.

 A large mushroom-shaped rock overlooks the ancient oppidum of Turibulum, now known as Arzachena and known in the Odyssey as the home of the Lestrigons.
 The centre of this charming town is a real gem with its beautiful houses with granite facades.
 In the area around the town, you can visit some important archaeological sites such as the Tombe dei Giganti, sanctuaries and country churches such as Santu Micali Sanna.

-Today you can see some of the most beautiful beaches in the world, museums of the sea, underwater wrecks and a picturesque fishing town: if you're a sea lover, this is the place for you!
+Today you can see some of the most beautiful beaches in the world, museums of the sea, underwater wrecks and a picturesque fishing town: if you're a sea enthusiast, this is the place for you!
 Continuing with the itinerary, we suggest you visit Santa Teresa di Gallura, one of the main island's tourist hubs.
 If you travel in spring, you will be able to enjoy the best of it, avoiding the crowds of summer holidaymakers.
-In addition to the beautiful historical centre and the fantastic coves, we recommend that you take some time to go on excursions in the surrounding area to admire the beautiful places such as the Capo Testa peninsula.
+In addition to the beautiful historical centre and the fantastic coves, we recommend that you take some time to go hiking in the surrounding area to admire the beautiful places such as the Capo Testa peninsula.

-What to see in Gallura: the inland
+What to see in Gallura: traveling through the hinterland

-At this point, you may decide to head south inland to the picturesque Piana dei Grandi Sassi in the famous Valle della Luna (Moon Valley), a plateau characterised by granite rocks still used as quarries and home to a famous hippy community.
+At this point, you may decide to head South inland to the picturesque Piana dei Grandi Sassi in the famous Valle della Luna (Moon Valley), a plateau characterised by granite rocks still used as quarries and home to a famous hippy community.

 Here you will reach a delightful village called Aggius, which due to its peculiar urban planning is part of the Authentic Villages of Italy and is identified as the City of Stone: very interesting is the local museum on Sardinian Banditry.
 Just ten minutes by car from Aggius you will reach Tempio Pausania, the second largest town in Gallura, a village with a beautiful historic centre characterised by palaces and squares decorated in granite and green urban parks.